OpenConext-Attic/OpenConext-Howto/04_ServiceRegistry.md

 +       Require all granted
 + </Directory>
 ```
-Activate the  apache rewrite module, the serviceregistry vhost and rerstart apache
+Activate the  apache rewrite module, the serviceregistry vhost and restart apache
 ```
 # a2enmod rewrite
 # a2ensite serviceregistry